+See information about test score on page one.
+When calculating your RAI score, SAT Critical Reading and Math scores are converted to ACT composite equivalents.
+High school GPA is converted to a 4.00 scale.
+If your school provides more than one GPA (e.g., weighted GPA and non-weighted GPA), use the best GPA.
 Core courses are expressed in years (or fractions of years) and include any college prep courses in the areas listed as high school course requirements.
+Core course subject areas include English, mathematics, science, social studies, world language, and computer science.
 You can increase your RAI score by taking additional college prep courses.
-High school counselors can help you choose courses that count, or you can contact lowa's Office of Admissions at 319-335-3847.
+High school counselors can help you choose courses that count, or you can contact low's Office of Admissions at 319-335-3847.